-Important is also, when you start cooking for your dog, that you know how many calories your dog needs per day.
+Noteworthy is also when you start cooking and meal prep for your dog, that you know how many calories your dog needs per day.
 There are several calculators on the internet.

-For example, my dog weighs 60 pounds and he has a moderate activity level, so he needs about 1,200 calories a day.
-Some of these calories he gets also through treats and the oils I put on his meals.
+For example, my dog weighs 60 pounds, and he has a moderate activity level, so he needs about 1,200 calories a day.
+He also gets some of these calories through treats and the oils I put on his meals.

-I use to make one or two big batches as a base.
-When serving I add some food toppers like different healthy oils, herbs, or half a can of sardines, tuna, or some homemade sauerkraut.
+I used to make one or two big batches as a base.
+When serving, I add some food toppers like different healthy oils, herbs, or half a can of sardines, tuna, or some homemade sauerkraut.

-The lectin-free dog food cooking process is very easy.
-Just add all the ingredients to the pot, cover with water and let it cook until the chunks of sweet potato are done.
+The lectin-free dog food cooking process is straightforward.
+Add all the ingredients to the pot, cover with water and let it cook until the sweet potato chunks are done.
 Usually, I don’t cook the spinach.
 I add it to the storage container raw and put the warm ingredients on top.
 Then I let them cool and then freeze.
-I thaw them for two days in advance in the fridge and when I serve the meal I drizzle some oil on it (variation is key) or add a food topper.
+I thaw them for two days in advance in the fridge, and when I serve the meal, I drizzle some oil on it (variation is key) or add a food topper.

 These are two examples of how I use ingredients in batch cooking

-Batch 1: 2 big/giant sweet potatoes; 4 broccoli heads; half a bag of spinach; chicken meat; chicken feet (high content of collagen); gizzard; some beef liver.
+Batch 1: 2 big/giant sweet potatoes; 4 broccoli heads; half a bag of spinach; chicken meat; chicken feet (high collagen content); gizzard; some beef liver.

 Batch 2: 2 big/giant sweet potatoes; 4 broccoli heads; half a bag of spinach; chicken feet; beef; some beef liver; pork;

-The meat for each batch was about 7lbs + the veggies and all covered with water.
+The meat for each batch was about 7lbs + the veggies, and all covered with water.
 The 12 qt pot was nearly full and this filled x15 24oz (0,7 ml) containers = 10.5 liters (22.5 lbs).
-1 container is one meal for Rocky, so 15 meals from each batch.
+One container is one meal for Rocky, so 15 meals from each batch.

 Is lectin-free dog food healthy?

-One of the big challenges when it comes to cooking lectin-free dog food is the affordability of grass-fed, pasture-raised, wild-caught animal protein.
-But, any effort to feed your dog quality food matters and we can always do the best we can, with what we have.
+One of the big challenges in cooking lectin-free dog food is the affordability of grass-fed, pasture-raised, wild-caught animal protein.
+But, any effort to feed your dog high quality food matters, and we can always do the best we can with what we have.

 What is a food topper?

-A food topper will help you add more nutrition to your homemade lectin-free dog food, by adding a small quantity on top of your dog’s meal.
-Vital Boost it’s made with grass-fed beef and organ meat, as well as other raw, plant-based ingredients that support the balanced, complete nutrition your dog needs.
+A food topper will help you add more nutrition to your homemade lectin-free dog food by adding a small quantity on top of your dog’s meal.
+Vital Boost is made with grass-fed beef and organ meat, and other raw, plant-based ingredients that support the balanced, complete nutrition your dog needs.
 All of the ingredients in Vital Boost are received fresh, then gently freeze-dried to “lock-in” the flavor and nutrients.
-Check the ingredient list before you buy to make sure your dog is not allergic to any of them.
+Check the ingredient list before you buy to make sure your dog is not allergic to them.